 Your Final Step: Relax and Enjoy the Journey

-The most important part of this 'how-to' guide is to remember that readiness is a process, not a destination.
-Your positive attitude and playful engagement are the most powerful tools you have.
+Here’s the part parents often need to hear, school readiness is a process, not a destination.
+Some days your child will feel ready, and some days they won’t.
+That’s normal.
+Your calm voice, your steady routine, and your playful practice are the most powerful tools you have.
 Celebrate the small victories and enjoy this precious time with your child.

 For more playful ideas, check out our foundational guide: 10 Awesome Screen-Free Activities to Boost Your Child's Brain!